 FAQs

-Ans: A business partnership is when two or more two people come together and start their own business.
+Ans.
+A company partnership is when two or more two people come together and start their own business.
 Most of the time, they invest economically.

-- What are the pros of the business partnership?
+Ques.
+What are the pros of the firm partnership?